opengovfoundation/madison/docs/README.md

 ### .env file

-Regardless of your configuration method, you'll need to setup a `.env` file for the application in the document root directory.
+Regardless of your configuration method, you'll need to setup a `server/.env` file for the application in the document root directory.
 We have included a sample file, `.env.example`.
 You can find more details about [configuring Laravel in the Laravel documentation](https://laravel.com/docs/5.1#environment-configuration), but here are the values you will need to set:

 #### General Settings